FSV Velten

 The FSV Velten was a German association football club from the town of Velten, Brandenburg.

-The club's greatest success during play in the former East Germany was a single season spend in the second tier DDR-Liga in 1989–90, then under the name of Chemie Velten.
-After the German reunion, now as FSV Velten, the club earned promotion to the tier three Regionalliga Nordost in 1995 and played at this level for two seasons before being relegated again.
+The club's greatest success during play in the former East Germany was a single season spent in the second tier DDR-Liga in 1989–90, then under the name of Chemie Velten.
+After the German reunion, now FSV Velten, the club earned promotion to the tier three Regionalliga Nordost in 1995 and played at this level for two seasons before being relegated again.
 The following season, 1997–98 the club had to declare insolvency in mid-season and folded.
 A new club was formed, the SC Oberhavel Velten, but has not reached the heights of the former club.